A Bit of British Friesian Doggerel

 Since then those cows have gone their different ways

-with Yankee Holsteins so tall they always amaze.
+with Yankee Holsteins so tall they amaze.

 But Friesians are perfect for farmers over here,